Updated on 2025/07/25

 researchmap

 • Cecum microbiota in rats fed soy, milk, meat, fish, and egg proteins with prebiotic oligosaccharides.
-International journal
+Reviewed International journal

 Souliphone Sivixay, Gaowa Bai, Takeshi Tsuruta, Naoki Nishino